 Got other solutions in mind?
 Let us know!

-Authored by Purva Guhagarkar and strategised by Deepa Sai (founder of ecoHQ)
+The article was strategised, co-authored and edited by Deepa Sai (founder of ecoHQ)

 Purva is a strategist, visualiser, copywriter, dog mother, sustainability enthusiast, and a lifelong learner.
 She comes with over four years of experience in the advertising industry and has been helping brands speak better to their audience.